SchneiderVictor/MancalaServer/README.md

 >$ ./mancsrv -p port

+Optionally, for simplycity, call (you can change the port from the Makefile):

+>$ make server

 From the client, made sure you are connected to some terminal/shell on the server.
 From there call (using the same port used on the server side):

 >$ nc 127.0.0.1 port

+Optionally, call:

+>$ make client

 # Rules
 Each player begins with four pebbles in each regular pit, and an empty end pit.